Olivier340/BMAD-METHOD/docs-eng-perso/project-workflow-status.md

 - **2025-10-15**: Status file corrected - Epic 2 is only 25% complete (2/8 stories done).
 Project continues with 6 stories remaining in Epic 2.
 - **2025-10-15**: Story 2.9 (project cleanup) completed, but Epic 2 interface development continues.
+- **2025-10-15**: Story 2.3 (Dashboard) marked ready for development by SM agent.
+Moved from TODO → IN PROGRESS.
+Next story 2.4 moved from BACKLOG → TODO.

 ---